andresreibel/srtGenerator/README.md

 ## Features

-- Convert video files to audio using ffmpeg
+- Interactive CLI menu for easier usage
 - Transcribe audio in its original language
 - Translate audio to any language supported by OpenAI's Whisper API
-- Improved two-step translation process for non-English languages that preserves timestamps and subtitle structure
-- Intelligent timestamp adjustment based on translated text length (enabled by default)
-- Support for absolute file paths and paths with special characters
+- Support for absolute file paths and paths with special characters (including quoted paths)
-- Custom output directory option
-- Audio compression for files larger than 25 MB (enabled by default)
+- Intelligent timestamp adjustment based on translated text length
-- Automatic chunking for very large files that exceed OpenAI's 25 MB limit
+- Audio compression and chunking for large files
-- Generate properly formatted SRT subtitle files
+- Parallel processing for faster transcription
+- Retry logic for API calls
+- Subtitle validation

 ## Prerequisites